-Setting Description Factory Default Available power Users can manually select a target power to mask max 20 dBm output power.
+Setting Description Factory Default Available power Users can manually select a target power to mask max output 20 dBm power.
 Because different transmission rates would have their own max output power, please reference product datasheet.
-For 802.11bg, the available setting is from 0 to 20
+For 802.11b/g, the available setting is from 0 to 20